ishaKhutafale/Video_enhancer/README.md

 pip install -r requirements.txt

 # 4. Run the enhancer
-python enhance.py
+python app.py

 ```

 # Usage

 Place the input video at input/input.mp4.
-The script will extract frames, apply deblur + upscale with RealESRGAN, and assemble a new video.
+The script will extract frames, apply upscale with RealESRGAN, and assemble a new video.
 Final output will be created at output/enhanced_output.mp4.